vendimia/documentation/README.md

 This script parses the MD files located inside 'md/' directory, taking account the language specified in the URL.

 Each file have the format `name.[language.]md`.
 If language is omitted, the default is spanish.
+The first lines of each MD file have a `variable: value` syntax, used for metadata.
+After a blank line, the document body begins.

 Translations and fixes are most welcome!